 - Level 3 Parcel FTP Links, named L3_PARCEL_FTP_LINKS, stores URLs for each municipality's shapefile and file geodatabase downloads, plus the fiscal year of assessor updates and any notes regarding compliance with the standard.
 The source of the fiscal year column is the feature class L3_TOWNFY (this is exported from the spatial view L3_TOWNFY_SV, defined to use the view L3_TOWNFY_V and Municipalities; L3_TOWNFY_V is based on the distinct FY from L3_ASSESS).

-Complying with Level 3 of the Standard
+Complying with the Standard

 Assessor’s parcel mapping is a representation of property boundaries, not an authoritative source.
 The authoritative record of property boundaries is recorded at the registries of deeds and a legally authoritative map of property boundaries can only be produced by a professional land surveyor.

-Representation of Parcel Boundaries - Users of parcel data, which MassGIS has approved as meeting the requirements for Level 3 of its standard, may find places where the boundaries conflict with visible features on orthoimagery.
+Representation of Parcel Boundaries - Users of parcel data, which MassGIS has approved as meeting the requirements of its standard, may find places where the boundaries conflict with visible features on orthoimagery.
 This is common and reflects a variety of circumstances.
 Often the discrepancy between the tax map and the visible road right-of-way on the orthoimagery base map is correct, as roads are not always constructed the way they were shown on the original plan.
 Other factors accounting for discrepancies between the boundaries and visible features on the orthoimagery are buildings that may “lean” in the imagery because of camera angle, making them appear as if they are crossing parcel lot lines.
 Also, while rights-of-way ordinarily have a standard width, that is not always true.
 In fact, we have seen countless instances where right-of-way widths are irregular.
 Similarly, the fence, wall, or shrub line visible on the orthoimagery is not necessarily the property boundary.
 In some cases, houses are built so that they straddle lot lines.
 Also, while MassGIS' quality assurance process is extensive and rigorous, it is not perfect and it is possible that we have missed some boundary compilation or other errors.

 Municipal Boundaries - The standard requires that MassGIS’ representation of the official municipal boundaries be incorporated into the standardized assessor mapping.
 Checking for that is part of our QA process.
 However, there are discrepancies between municipalities where they share a boundary that follows a stream channel; without engaging the services of a surveyor, there is no way to determine where those boundaries are and we did not require that MassGIS’ mapping of that boundary supersede the boundary from the tax mapping.
 Also, MassGIS has allowed communities to represent the coastline as it is in their tax mapping.
 Finally, this requirement from the standard uncovered numerous discrepancies in municipal boundary lines that will require further discussion with the communities involved.
 Known outstanding boundary discrepancies include portions of the boundaries between the following communities: Andover-Lawrence, Lawrence-Methuen, Cohasset-Scituate, Attleboro-Rehoboth, Avon-Stoughton; Easton-Stoughton, and Dracut-Methuen.